 Back on the contact record, you can see all affiliations listed in the Affiliated Accounts related list.
 To see which affiliations are primary affiliations, click the Affiliated Accounts heading.

-HEDA gives you the ability to see all of a contact’s primary affiliations in one place: the Primary Affiliations section on the contact record.
-(In Salesforce Classic, this information is on the main contact record.
-In Lightning Experience, it’s on the Details icon of the contact record.)
+EDA gives you the ability to see all of a contact’s primary affiliations in one place: the Primary Affiliations section on the contact record.

 Once again, a primary affiliation is an affiliation that’s, well, primary—the department of a student’s major, for example, or the main sports team that the student plays on.

-For each record type, you can designate a primary affiliation.
-For example, a student is majoring in English and minoring in journalism.
-The student’s contact record is affiliated with two departments—English and Journalism—but the English Department is marked as the primary affiliation because English is the student’s main area of study.
+For each record type, you can designate a single primary affiliation.
+For example, a student is majoring in English and minoring in history.
+The student’s contact record is affiliated with two departments—English and History—but the English Department is marked as the primary affiliation because English is the student’s main area of study.

-For more information on creating your own mapping, check out the Affiliations documentation in the Power of Us HUB (see the link in the Resources section).
+For more information on creating your own, custom affiliation mapping, check out the affiliations documentation in the Power of Us Hub.
+(See the link in the Resources section.)

 Great!
-Now that you’ve created a contact, administrative account, and affiliations in HEDA, we’ll go on to look at creating the next level of your architecture: relationships between contacts.
+Now that you’ve created a contact, administrative account, and affiliations in EDA, it’s time to create the next level of your architecture: relationships between contacts.